- One 18-inch diameter cooking grate with 286 square inches of cooking surface

 At around $300USD, the Bronco is in serious competition with many other drum smokers, most obviously the Pit Barrel Cooker.
 Like the Pit Barrel, the Bronco has the option for grate cooking as well as smoking by hanging foods from hooks supported above.
 Unlike the Pit Barrel, the Bronco runs on controllable vents (don’t read into this that the Pit Barrel is not as good a smoker, it just works differently).

 On the other hand, this is not an expensive smoker.
-It functions similar to Kamado Grills, as I said above, so if you are familiar with those you will have no trouble working this unit.
+It functions similarly to Kamado Grills, as I said above, so if you are familiar with those you will have no trouble working with this unit.
 It is also capable of a wide range of cooking methods.
-It smokes well with good smoke production and at the kinds of temperatures you expect.
+The Bronco also smokes well with good smoke production and at the kinds of temperatures, you expect.
 It is fully adjustable so if you want a lower smoking temperature it can do it.
-The charcoal basket is well designed, allows for optimal airflow and can run a very long time.
+The charcoal basket is well designed, allows for optimal airflow, and can run for a very long time.
 It is also a pretty good grill, though not really a replacement for a more dedicated charcoal grill if you are serious about that style of cooking.
 For the price, I would recommend it.
-Char-Broil's customer support is very good and I very much recommend you register the grill so that you can streamline getting replacement parts if that becomes necessary.
+Char-Broil’s customer support is very good and I very much recommend you register the grill so that you can streamline getting replacement parts if that becomes necessary.